-3.2.1 CNN architecture
+3.2.1 CNN Architecture

-Our method uses a CNN with the VGG-16 [48] architecture (cf. Fig. 2 (4)).
-Our choice is motivated (i) by the deep but manageable architecture, (ii) by the impressive results achieved using VGG-16 on the ImageNet challenge [47], (iii) by the fact that as in our case the VGG-16 architecture starts from an input image of medium resolution (256×256), (iv) and that pretrained models for classification are publicly available allowing warm starts for training.
+Our method uses a CNN with the VGG-16 (Simonyan and Zisserman 2014) architecture [cf. Fig. 2(4)].
+Our choice is motivated (1) by the deep but manageable architecture, (2) by the impressive results achieved using VGG-16 on the ImageNet challenge (Russakovsky et al. 2015), (3) by the fact that as in our case the VGG-16 architecture starts from an input image of medium resolution (256×256) , (4) and that pre-trained models for classification are publicly available allowing warm starts for training.

-The VGG-16 architecture is much deeper than previous architectures such as the AlexNet [32] with 16 layers in total, 13 convolutional and 3 fully connected layers.
-It can be characterized by its small convolutional filters of 3x3 pixels with a stride of 1.
+The VGG-16 architecture is much deeper than previous architectures such as the AlexNet (Krizhevsky et al. 2012) with 16 layers in total, 13 convolutional and 3 fully connected layers.
+It can be characterized by its small convolutional filters of 3×3 pixels with a stride of 1.
 AlexNet in comparison employs much larger filters with a size of up to 11×11 at a stride of 4.
 Thereby each filter in VGG-16 captures simpler geometrical structures but in comparison allows more complex reasoning through its increased depth.

-For all our experiments we start with the convolutional neural network pre-trained on the ImageNet images, the same models used in [48].
+For all our experiments we start with the convolutional neural network pre-trained on the ImageNet images, the same models used in Simonyan and Zisserman (2014).
 Unless otherwise noted, we fine-tune the CNN on the images from the newly introduced IMDB-WIKI dataset to adapt to face image contents and age estimation.
 Finally, we tune the network on the training part of each actual dataset on which we evaluate.
 The fine-tuning allows the CNN to pick up the particularities, the distribution, and the bias of each dataset and thus to maximize the performance.

-3.3 Evaluation protocol
+3.3 Evaluation Protocol